HomeTop HeadlinesTaylor Swift Faces New Lawsuit

 The complaint contends that Swift and her companies, including TAS Rights Management, UMG Recordings, and Bravado International Group Merchandising Services Inc., received actual notice that their chosen designation violated an existing trademark but continued using it anyway.
 They expanded it across a coordinated commercial program and distributed it through retail channels, reaching millions of consumers—all without ever contacting Wade.

 Wade’s lawsuit characterizes the situation as “textbook reverse confusion,” where a major artist’s overwhelming commercial presence drowns out the original trademark holder until consumers assume the original is the imitation.
-“A solo performer who spent twelve years building a brand shouldn’t have to watch it disappear because someone bigger came along,” said Jaymie Parkkinen, Wade’s attorney.
+“A solo performer who spent 12 years building a brand shouldn’t have to watch it disappear because someone bigger came along,” said Jaymie Parkkinen, Wade’s attorney.

 The lawsuit highlights bitter irony in Swift’s alleged infringement, observing that Swift and her team are among trademark law’s most vigorous enforcers.
 Swift holds one of the largest trademark portfolios in the industry, with more than 170 active or pending registrations spanning names, phrases, and commercial designations.